Kinship foster care

 Our kinship carers are never alone in their caring journey.
 It can be difficult to comprehend the experiences children bring with them, so it is important that carers feel supported and confident in their role.

-Yes.
-And with just under 50,000 children unable to live safely at home in Australia we are always looking for foster carers to help these children feel protected, supported and safe.
+With just under 50,000 children unable to live safely at home in Australia we are always looking for carers to help these children feel protected, supported and safe.